 Randall Island is part of the Dundas Archipelago, a group of islands located in Hecate Strait, on the west side of Chatham Sound between Brown and Caamaño Passages, about 22 miles (35 km) northwest of Prince Rupert, British Columbia.

-The Dundas Archipelago was named in 1792 by Captain George Vancouver for Henry Dundas, who was Treasurer of the Navy from 1783–1801.
+The Dundas Archipelago was named in 1792 by Captain George Vancouver for Henry Dundas, who was the Treasurer of the Navy from 1783–1801.
 Dundas was granted the title of Viscount Melville in 1802 and also named Baron Dunira.
-The Dundas Islands were originally perceived by Vancouver to be one island which he named Dundas Island, but are now know to consist of several smaller islands.
+The Dundas Islands were originally perceived by Vancouver to be one island which he named Dundas Island, but are now known to consist of several smaller islands.
 Among these are Baron Island, Dunira Island, Melville Island, and Randall Island.